 - Couverture is another version of cooking chocolate.
 However, it contains a higher level of cocoa butter as compared to other types of chocolate.

-- The high cocoa butter content makes this chocolate smoother and gives its more strength, making it easier to handle.
+- The high cocoa butter content makes this chocolate smoother and gives its more strength.

 - Most often, the ratio of cocoa mass, sugar, and cocoa butter in couverture chocolate is as follows: